gflesch/PolitigramCompass/README.txt

-# README for PCompass #
+# README for BIG update #

-This is the README file for the PCompass app.
+This is the README file for the BIG update app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.